handle1337/chat-strike/README.md

 - 64bit Windows
 - Python 3.11+ < 3.12

-It is highly recommended that you posses an openai-api key, but it is not necessary unless you're attempting to use `/chat.py`
+It is highly recommended that you possess an openai-api key, but it is not necessary unless you're attempting to use `/chat.py`

 ## Usage